Selection for Verification

 Verifications are handled by college financial aid offices; don't send documentation to the Federal processor.
 If errors are found, the financial aid officer will make necessary corrections with an electronic process.
 You will receive a new SAR Information Acknowledgement from the Central Processor so you know what corrections were made.
 Corrections could affect financial aid estimates that were sent to you earlier.
 If your awards change significantly, the Financial Aid Office will send you a revised Award Letter.

-New for the 2014-2015 school year, the Federal processor may select students for one of the five verification categories:
+For the 2015-2016 school year, the Federal processor may select students for one of the five verification categories:

 While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other four groups.
 The Financial Aid office will send a Verification Worksheet for your appropriate verification group to you at your permanent address.
 It is extremely important that you submit the information that is requested in your verification worksheet.